Feat-FeAR/logSpace/content/docs/coding/git_survival.md

     `New SSH key` > add a title (usually, the device you’ll use that key from) and select `Authentication Key` as key type > paste your key into the _Key_ field (including the "-C" comment) > `Add SSH key`;
-1. test your SSH connection
+1. test your SSH connection;
     ```bash
     ssh -T git@github.com
     ```